thepaperpilot/thepaperpilot.github.io/site/garden/anarchism/index.md

 A core principle of anarchism is "free association", referring to how individuals should be able to freely enter and leave agreements between anarchist organizations.
 This is freedom to collaborate with whoever and however you like.
 These organizations are then typically considered rather ephemeral; temporary arrangements that can dissolve at any time as the needs and desires of those within the arrangement change.
 Scaling this up, it applies to communities/polities as well.
 A community can freely enter or leave agreements with other communities, and individuals can freely enter and leave those communities.

 One thing to be wary of with free association, is that it can incidentally support segregation.
 It's therefore important for communities to encourage diversity as much as they can, and refuse to associate with bigoted communities, theoretically discouraging those bigoted views through social and material isolation.

+Bookchin, a philosopher who was anarchist but abandoned the term while remaining anti-statist, described a society called Communalism which effectively operated as a confederacy of communes.
+The communes would operate via consensus, and the confederacy by majoritarian rule, dictating things like allowing communes to join or leave the confederacy.
+This was an attempt at an alternative to anarchism that would more easily scale up, but is considered fairly controversial amongst anarchists.

 There is an organizational concept called sociocracy that has roots in several proto-anarchist thinkers.
 Sociocracy For All describes it as "one particular way to put anarchist values into practice" in [Sociocracy and Anarchism](https://www.sociocracyforall.org/sociocracy-and-anarchism/).
 Their structure closely resembles what I've described and advocated for here, and they've provided guides enabling many organizations to uphold anarchist values.